Aether scalar tensor theory: Linear stability on Minkowski space: Introduction

 Observational constraints suggest that there exist regions of spacetime that can be approximated by highly symmetric solutions (for example geometry in the solar system can be described as a perturbed Minkowski spacetime, whereas the late universe on the largest scales can be described as perturbed de Sitter spacetime) and that these approximations persist for a proper time at least of the order $\tau_{s}$ (for example lower bounds on the age of the solar system or the period of $\Lambda$-domination in cosmology).

 It is vital then that new degrees of freedom do not introduce instabilities that grow on timescales $\tau_{i} \ll \tau_{s}$.
 To probe this question, one can consider the propagation of small perturbations to the aforementioned highly symmetric solutions.
 Classically, some theories of gravity allow perturbative modes that grow exponentially, where the timescale $\tau_{i}$ of growth may depend on basic parameters in the theories which can lead to significant constraints on their viability \cite{Seifert:2006kv,Seifert:2007fr}.
-Another possibility is that around some backgrounds, some perturbative modes can carry negative energy - either via wrong-sign kinetic term (ghosts) or wrong-sign mass term (tachyons).
-The former especially can signal pathological behaviour in the quantum theory of these perturbations, signalling at the least that the background solution cannot be considered stable~\footnote{ We note, however, that special cases have been constructed where the presence of a ghost does not lead to unstable behaviour, see~\cite{Deffayet:2021nnt}.}.
-If experimental constraints suggest that approximations to the background are long-lived then this suggests that the theory of gravity in question is not healthy.
+Another possibility is that around some backgrounds, some perturbative modes can carry negative energy --either via wrong-sign kinetic terms (ghosts) or wrong-sign mass terms (tachyons).
+The former especially can signal pathological behavior in the quantum theory of these perturbations, signaling at the least that the background solution cannot be considered stable~\footnote{ We note that special cases have been constructed where the presence of a ghost does not lead to unstable behavior, see~\cite{Deffayet:2021nnt}.}.
+If experimental constraints suggest that approximations to the background are long lived then this suggests that the theory of gravity in question is not healthy.
 Such considerations are therefore vital when considering the viability of a gravitational theory \cite{Boulware:1973my,Luty:2003vm,Cline:2003gs,Gorbunov:2005zk,DeFelice:2006pg,Rubakov:2008nh,Blas:2010hb,BeltranJimenez:2013btb,Chaichian:2014dfa,Langlois:2015cwa,BeltranJimenez:2019acz}.